 - 71. Cross-cutting thematic areas include environment and climate change, conflict and WFP's contribution to peace, protection and accountability to affected populations, gender equality, social protection, country capacity strengthening, South-South cooperation, food systems and smallholder farmer support, evidence-based programming and monitoring, reducing the vulnerabilities and strengthening the self-reliance of refugees, and school feeding.
+Corporate trust funds are generally the main funding source for the activities undertaken to support those thematic areas.
 Additional information on select thematic areas are described in detail below. - 72.
-WFP's efforts to integrate gender equality and women's empowerment into all of its work will be framed by its gender policy for 2022-2026, which builds on the recommendations of an evaluation of the gender policy for 2015-2020.
-Accordingly, WFP will increase its efforts to promote gender-equitable practices and advance gender-transformative initiatives in delivering on its mandate.
+WFP's efforts to integrate gender equality and women's empowerment into all of its work will be framed by its gender policy for 2022-2026, which builds on the recommendations of an evaluation of the gender policy for 2015-2020.32 Accordingly, WFP will increase its efforts to promote gender-equitable practices and advance gender-transformative initiatives in delivering on its mandate.
 To implement its corporate policies and strategies, gender considerations will continue to be integrated into second-generation CSPs.
-Systemic gender mainstreaming will be supported by WFP's gender transformation programme, the WFP gender with age marker (applied at both the design and implementation phases of policy and strategy development) and the United Nations System-wide Action Plan on Gender Equality and the Empowerment of Women (UN SWAP).
+Systemic gender mainstreaming will be supported by WFP's gender transformation programme, the WFP gender with age marker (applied at both the design and implementation phases of policy and strategy development)

-30 WFP/EB.A/2020/7-B and WFP/EB.A/2020/7-B/Add.1.
+32 WFP/EB.A/2020/7-B and WFP/EB.A/2020/7-B/Add.1.